 Spread the Word

-Explore the benefits of an automated Ship and Debit solution for your channel-driven business
+Explore the benefits of an automated Ship and Debit solution for your business

 Ship and Debit solution are effective incentives to reward partners, protect distributor margins and mediate competitive pricing.

 These “off-invoice” discounts also help manufacturers combat numerous issues that may otherwise affect channel satisfaction, including increasing profitability for distributors, retaining partner mindshare and program enablement, responding swiftly to market conditions, and closing deals more efficiently.